-Pipeline markers are signs that indicate that a pipeline is in the area.
+Pipeline markers are signs that indicate a pipeline is in the area.
 While there are permanent pipeline markers at railways, roads and other intervals along the ROW, these show only the approximate location of buried pipelines and should never be used as a reference for the exact location.

 These signs also provide you with important information such as the pipeline owner, the type of product being carried, a reminder to Call or Click Before You Dig, and an emergency number for reporting pipeline emergencies.

-The depth and location of pipelines vary across Alliance's system.
-As such, only an Alliance representative can accurately determine the location and depth of our pipeline in a specific area.
+The depth and location of pipelines vary across Maritimes & Northeast's system.
+As such, only a Maritimes & Northeast's representative can accurately determine the location and depth of our pipeline in a specific area.

-That's why it's important to always Click Before You Dig or call your local one-call centre in advance of any planned ground disturbance activity.
+That's why it's important to always call your local one-call centre in advance of any planned ground disturbance activity.
 If underground utilities do exist, they will be located and identified using temporary colour-coded markings.